linevych/posts/posts/en/jenkins-for-django.md

 ![Fresh installation of Jenkins](/images/jenkins/jenkins-password.png)

-You need to enter password which can be get by typing:
+You need to enter password which can be get by typing the following:

 ```
 :::bash